MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-extracticonexw.md

 ## -description

-Creates an array of handles to large or small icons extracted from the specified executable file, DLL, or icon file.
+The <b>ExtractIconEx</b> function creates an array of handles to large or small icons extracted from the specified executable file, DLL, or icon file.

 ## -parameters